AidanQuinn/AQ-Demux/README.md

 ## To Do:
-- Add GGGGGGGG to SampleSheet.csv for demux'ing phiX spike-in content
+- Add GGGGGGGG to SampleSheet.csv for demux'ing phiX spike-in content (also modify the csv report accordingly)